Skip to main content

 Services for the LGBTQIA+ Community

 Our Walk With Me program is a specialized outpatient treatment track for LGBTQ+ individuals of all ages, their families, and allies.
 Designed to be a safe and inclusive space, the program offers therapeutic and peer support tailored to each person’s unique journey.
-With a dedicated team of behavioral health, medical, and peer professionals, Walk With Me provides affirming care that reduces isolation, builds resilience, and supports identity exploration—every step of the way.
+With a dedicated team of behavioral health, medical, and peer professionals, Walk With Me provides responsive care that reduces isolation, builds resilience, and supports your journey—every step of the way.

 Funded through private philanthropy and private foundation grants.